Tricky waste

 Metals

-(including lead, aluminium, brass, copper, iron & ferrous)
+(Including lead, aluminium, brass, copper, iron and ferrous metals)

 Mobile phones

-Residents of the City of Unley can drop off mobile phones at the Unley Works Depot, 75 King William Road, Unley.
-Monday only 7.30am - 3.30pm, closed public holidays.
+Residents of the City of Unley can drop off old or unwanted mobile phones at the Unley Works Depot, 75 King William Road, Unley.
+Mondays only from 7.30am - 3.30pm (excluding public holidays.)

 Nespresso coffee capsules